RunProgram/ReconPot/README.md

-# ReconPot, a poisoned admin honeypot which fights against web reconnaissance.
+# ReconPot, a dynamic admin honeypot which fights against unwanted web reconnaissance.

 ## 🛠️ Technologies Used
 - Apache2